What are Mood Disorders?

 - An imbalance of brain chemicals or other brain malfunction

 - Loneliness or isolation

 - A recent change in family or work life like getting divorced, losing your job, or a death in the family

-Talk to your doctor right away if you’re experiencing any symptoms of a mood disorder.
+Talk to your doctor right away if you’re experiencing any mood disorder symptoms.
 You and your doctor can come up with a care plan that fits your needs.
 Mood disorders can often be treated successfully with medication, therapy, and support.

 Medication: Antidepressants, anti-anxiety drugs, and mood stabilizers can help you start feeling better.
 Talk to your doctor to learn more about medication options.